GambuzX/Text-Adventure/README.md

-Text101
+# Text101 :cat: :speech_balloon: :video_game:

+### Context
+Game developed while following the "Complete C# Unity Developer" online course.
+I took the lectures as a basis to create something to my own liking and this was the result.

+### Description
+Pokemon inspired text adventure, where you must train your Riolu in order to beat the Gym Leader.

+It was my first Unity project!

+### Technologies
+* C#
-First Unity project.
+* Unity

-Pokemon inspired text adventure.

-Download the zip file to play!
+#### Download the zip file to play!